 National and community service helps hundreds of thousands of Americans each year through disaster relief efforts, education initiatives, infrastructure and public works projects, public healthcare and outreach, and countless other fields.
 Currently, service organizations turn away more applicants than they accept—and communities in need of their assistance sometimes have to go without.
-John Larson, John Lewis and Doris Matsui have a plan to change that.
+John Larson and Jack Reed have a plan to change that.

 America’s Call to Improve Opportunities Now (ACTION) for National Service Act would achieve the following goals:

 1. Reduce the burden of student loan debt by ensuring young people who serve two full terms of service are rewarded with an educational benefit equal to four years of average in-state tuition where their college is located.

 2. Ensure that educational benefit is exempt from federal taxes.

 3. Advance national and community service as a civic and national priority by elevating the Corporation of National & Community Service (CNCS) to a new Cabinet-level agency

 4. Support at least one million full-time federal service positions a year—providing all who wish to serve the opportunity to do so.